gionikola/gionikola.github.io/research.md

 [**"Pass-Through Impulse Response Functions"**](https://gionikola.github.io/cv/ptirfs_nikolaishvili.pdf)

 <b>Abstract:</b>
-Impulse response functions (IRFs) offer no insight regarding the channels through which a shock propagates through a dynamical system.
+Impulse response functions (IRFs) offer little insight regarding the channels through which a shock propagates through a dynamical system.
-I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific media in a given system.
+I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific sets of variables in a given system.
-I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a simple structural vector autoregression.
+I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a structural vector autoregression.

 **"Computing Temporary Equilibria using Exact Aggregation"** with [David Evans](http://econevans.com/)